Updated: May 2026

 Factor 3: Integration Point in the Workflow

 If you’re the first line of contact handling all volume, you have predictable revenue.
-Customers can forecast usage based on historical data.
+If you’re further downstream handling only complex edge cases, your volume depends on their operational decisions—favoring subscription models.

 Factor 4: Customer Budget Type

-If you can credibly replace or augment labor, you can price proportionally to that labor cost.
-This opens significantly larger total addressable markets.
+Software budgets are fixed and scrutinized.
+Labor budgets are larger and tied to outcomes.
+If you can credibly replace labor, you can price proportionally to that labor cost, opening larger total addressable markets.

 Decision Matrix: Which Model Fits Your Product?